laharms01/data146_repository/project1.md

 > Also describe an alternative approach to filtering the number of columns in a data frame.
 Instead of using .iloc, what other approach might be used to select, filter and assign a subset number of variables to a new data frame?

+An alternative to using the .iloc function to select a series of columns from a data frame is selecting based on column labels.
+For example, suppose I have 5 columns in my data frame but am only interested in the 'Date' and 'Location' columns.
+To select these I can simply write data_frame['Date', 'Location'] and assign this to a new object.
+The resulting data frame will only comprise these two specified columns.